Color-Printer/pkmn-route-rando/README.md

 - Safari Zone is left intact

 ## Things to Implement Later
-- An option to skip the Oak's Parcel sidequest (it and its location will be removed from the pools)
+- An option to skip the Oak's Parcel delivery (it and its location will be removed from the pools)
 - Anything I put on the Flags page on the wiki that are marked as not implemented
 - Fill out this README more, and better